 115.16 (a): PS 5324.12 and the Admission and Orientation (A&O) Handbook address the requirements of the standard.
 Through agency policy and practice, the facility ensures that inmates with all disabilities as listed in the standard have an equal opportunity to participate in and benefit from all aspects of the agency's efforts to prevent, detect and respond to sexual abuse and sexual harassment.
-The PREA Compliance Manager is responsible for reaching out to local disabilities assistance offices to ensure the facility is providing effective communication accommodations when needed.
-Additionally, the Warden provided a Memorandum indicating that FCI Williamsburg shall take appropriate steps to ensure that inmates with disabilities have an equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
-The memo indicates that due to the facility's close proximity to diverse, metropolitan areas, they have access to community resources for individuals with disabilities.
+If needed, the PREA Compliance Manager would be responsible for reaching out to local disabilities assistance offices to ensure the facility is providing effective communication accommodations when needed.
+Interviews with staff indicate that FCI Edgefield shall take appropriate steps to ensure that inmates with disabilities have an equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
+Per memo from the Warden, inmates that have disabilities that prevent them from reading or understanding the